 - Rest intervals: The amount of recovery time between each set.
 How long you rest has a dramatic effect on the results of your training .
 In order to replenish your energy reserves you need to rest adequately between sets; however, you don’t want to rest too long or you negate the energy expended.

 Intensity.
 Your level of effort.
-You can change the intensity by adjusting the reps and sets or the level of resistance.
+You can change the intensity by adjusting the resistance.

-Intensity can be measured against your maximal effort (your one-rep max, or 1RM), but many beginning to intermediate lifters simply use this rule: Lift as much as you can lift for the target number of reps, ensuring that your muscles are fatigued by the last rep. That doesn’t mean you cannot do another rep (called lifting to failure); that simply means you could probably do only one more.
-If you can do more reps than your target range, increase the weight.
-Similarly, if you cannot complete the target number of reps, decrease the weight.
+Intensity can be measured against your maximal effort (your one-rep max, or 1RM), but many beginning to intermediate lifters simply use this rule: Lift as much as you can lift for the target number of reps, ensuring that your muscles are fatigued by the last rep. If you can do more reps than your target range, increase the weight.
+If you cannot complete the target number of reps, decrease the weight.
 The body’s job is to adapt, and your job is to stay ahead of your body’s adaptations.

 - Frequency: How many times per week you train.
 Again, this variable has a big impact on your success.
 Learn which training split is right for you and remember that more is not always better.
 As a general guideline, you need to leave 48 hours between training muscle groups, depending on your level and how hard you train.